AbdullahKhurshid/lung-cancer-prediction/README.md

 | Country | Country where the customer is based in

 ## Objectives
-There are two objectives to this project:
+There are three objectives to this project:

-1) Understand the contributing factors to customer loyalty to gain actionable insights for nurturing loyal customer relationships for sustained revenue growth.

-2) Understand customer behaviour through effective segmentation to recommend tailored customer targeting strategies.
+1) Produce isnisghtful and clear data visualisations to raise public awareness of lung cancer.
+This visualisations would be incorporated in a written report.
+2) Create a predictive model using diffferent machine learning approaches to determine the likelihood of developing lung cancer.
+3) Present your findings in a coherent and clear presentation.

 ## Methodology